-The LBNL fuel cell and electrolyzer research and test facility (Energy Conversion Group) has a complete set of capabilities for the fabrication and testing of membrane electrode assemblies for low and high temperature fuel cells and electrolyzers.
+- The LBNL fuel cell and electrolyzer research and test facility, operated by the Energy Conversion Group, has a complete set of capabilities from fabrication to the testing of membrane electrode assemblies for low and high temperature fuel cells and electrolyzers. - Utilizes a science of manufacturing approach to characterize and tune performance starting at fabrication and couple multiscale modeling with parametric experiments to study complex mass transport and kinetic phenomena in energy-conversion devices.